kevin940726/challenges/README.md

 It’s up to you.
 However, small challenges will get a better chance to get challengers to work on.
 You can split up the challenges into multiple smaller ones if you feel like to.

+> Can I take my own challenges?

+Sure, if you find something you like to work on, and also want to gather some feedbacks from the community, there's no reason not to.

 ## Maintainers

 - Kai Hao